Updated: 2 hours ago

 Now that you're all warmed up, you are ready to tackle any fitness challenge.

 I know it may seem intimidating to get started.
 This can even feel overwhelming.
-But I assure you, once you progress through the exercises above a few times, the time it takes gets shorter and shorter.
-Ultimately, you really learn to appreciate the movement your body CAN do and love the improvements you make over time.
+But I assure you, once you progress through the exercises above more often, the time it takes to complete gets shorter and shorter.
+Ultimately, you learn to appreciate the movement your body CAN do and love the improvements you make over time with your Range of Motion.
 Treat every day like it's your first day and you are on your way to success.

 Take care and remember Today is Day One...
 Always.